bomonike/bomonike.github.io/learn-chinese.md

 1. Jilin	Changchun	Snow, forests, North Korea border
 1. Heilongjiang	Harbin	Ice Festival, Siberian tiger, cold winters
 1. Hainan	Haikou	Tropical island, beach resort (Sanya)

 1. Taiwan	Taipei	Controlled by the ROC but claimed by the PRC

 <a id="CityNames"></a>
 <a id="Cities"></a>

-### Major Cities
+### Major Municipalities

 TASK: pronounce the names of the largest Tier 1 cities (airports):

-China is home to 59 Cultural and Natural UNESCO World Heritage Sites -  tied with Italy for the most of any country on Earth.
+As of July 2026, China <a target="_blank" href="https://whc.unesco.org/en/statesparties/cn/">officially has 61 (map)</a> <a target="_blank" href="https://chinavibe.pro/unesco/">Cultural and Natural UNESCO World Heritage Sites</a> -  tied with Italy for the most of any country on Earth.
+   * A replica of the <a target="_blank" href="https://chinavibe.pro/unesco/temple-of-heaven/">"Temple of Heaven"</a> is in Disney's EPCOT theme park.

+The chàngjiāng (the "logn river" flows to Shanghai through Dahanbao, Changqing, Uichang, Wuhan, Najing and sānxiá dàbà (the Three Gorges dam), which provides electricity to half of China.
+The "Three Kingdoms" live show. <a target="_blank" href="https://www.youtube.com/watch?v=C52YNp2xK5I&t=314s">VIDEO: cruise</a>.

 The "Golden Triangle Tour" municipalities (直辖市) of Beijing, Xi'an, Zhangjiajie, Shanghai.

-* Harbin ice fest in janu: luxury hotels in the Songbei District
+"Municipalities" that are not provinces:
+* 北京	Běi jīng - 2183万 	= Beijing (North capital) = PEK (PKX)
+   * Forbidden City's golden ginkgo trees: Get there early (6am).
+Begin with the side halls instead of the main central axis.
+   * Xiangshan Park red maple leaves in autumn
+   * Summer Palace
+   * toboggan down the Great Wall (Mutianyu section)
+   * <a target="_blank" href="https://centurycruise.com/destinations/temple-of-heaven">Temple of Heaven</a>, <a target="_blank" href="https://centurycruise.com/destinations/the-summer-palace">Summer palace</a>
+   * Museum
+   * Tsinghua is ranked #11 globally, top among the C9 (China's Ivy League) <a target="_blank" href="https://www.youtube.com/watch?v=tmXS82gFLB8&pp=ugUEEgJlbg%3D%3D">VIDEO</a>: The Harvard of China: Why Can’t Everyone Get Into Tsinghua?! by Zahra.polyglot <a target="_blank" href="https://www.youtube.com/watch?v=wx9tCK7pFiQ">VIDEO</a>
 * 上海	Shàng hǎi	2480万 	= Shanghai PVG SHA
    * Aurora Museum
    * Yu Garden (Yuyuan)